EntomoSci/ftemplates/README.md

 ## Rationale

 Many times the files we use follows some kind of pattern or predefined structure.
-Sometimes we end up writting that structure ourselves to frame better some workflow.
+Sometimes we end up writing that structure ourselves to frame better some workflow.
 Those structures driven by conventions or personal preferences commonly stay the same or change slowly.
-Writting them over and over again is tedious and inconsistent.
+Writing them over and over again is tedious and inconsistent.
 Instead of relying in our busy memory to rebuild the structure of some `.ipynb` or `README` files who been handy in the past, automate the process with templates and a CLI.